Inevitability of knowing less than nothing: Choi matrix formulations

 \end{corollary}

-Corollary~\ref{cor:CUSC-Choi-conds} simplifies the task of optimizing an objective function over the set of locally balanced channels by making use of semi-definite programming.
-Corollary~\ref{cor:CUSC-Choi-conds} also clarifies why we have named these channels locally balanced.
-By inspecting \eqref{eq:LB-SDP-no-sig}--\eqref{eq:LB-SDP-cond-unit}, we see that the properties of these channels are invariant under the exchange of the input system $A$ and the output system $\tilde{A}$.
+Corollary~\ref{cor:CUSC-Choi-conds} simplifies the task of optimizing an objective function over the set of conditionally mixing channels by making use of semi-definite programming.
+Additionally, by inspecting~\eqref{eq:LB-SDP-no-sig}--\eqref{eq:LB-SDP-cond-unit}, we see that the properties of these channels are invariant under the exchange of the input system $A$ and the output system $\tilde{A}$.